Hannah Jumper: Early life

 Hannah Jumper was born in 1781, the sixth of eight children to William and Susan (Parsons) Jumper.
 According to Eleanor C. Parsons, author of Hannah and the Hatchet Gang; Rockport's Revolt Against Rum, it is reasonable to assume that William, returning home from a Revolutionary War battle, might have named his new daughter after the USS Hannah, the first armed vessel to fly the flag of the United States colonies.

 Though born to a family of seafaring men, Hannah grew up in Joppa, Massachusetts, the only farming community between Gloucester and Sandy Bay (later to become Rockport) harbors.
 Through her adolescent years, she grew tall and rawboned, and it was during her teens when Hannah learned how to carry on all the household tasks of her large and impoverished family.
 It was during this period that Hannah would learn to take care of the sick as well.

 Hannah became versed at growing, drying, and steeping herbs as potent cures for all kinds of ailments during this period.
 When she reached thirty, her favorite sister, Suzanna, died from consumption, her mother two years later from the same disease.
 Consumption was one of the most common diseases of the 18th and 19th centuries.
 It would later become known as tuberculosis.
 No one during Hannah's time knew how to cure it, so liquor became a medicine.

-It was because of these constant hardships in taking care of family members, "Hannah found meaning in her life by going wherever she was needed, by doing for others whenever she could."
+It was because of these constant hardships in taking care of family members, that "Hannah found meaning in her life by going wherever she was needed, by doing for others whenever she could."
 When she was no longer required on the farm in Joppa, Hannah moved to Rockport.
 It was there that she would earn her living administering to the sick with her homemade remedies and by laundering and mending clothing for the townspeople.